allanwupi/TTGO-DLA-Simulation/README.md

 5. Add a 'gravity' force that attracts particles towards the centre of mass

 Note that drawing the trails of the particles slows down the simulation a lot and doesn't seem worthwhile.

+The speed of simulation is *monumentally* increased by not drawing empty cells!